decko-commons/card-mods/README.md

 mods for Decko cards

-To install a mod in your decko add `gem "card-mod-[MOD NAME]"` to your deck's Gemfile and run `bundle exec decko update`.
+To install a mod in your deck add `gem "card-mod-[MOD NAME]"` to your deck's Gemfile and run `bundle exec decko update`.